Gait Recognition in the Wild: A Large-scale Benchmark and NAS-based Baseline: The GREW Dataset

 \subsection{Overview of GREW}

 Qualitative and quantitative comparisons between the GREW and representative gait recognition datasets are illustrated in Figure \ref{fig:first_sample} and Table \ref{table:training_set}, respectively.
 The GREW consists of 26,345 subjects and 128,671 sequences, which come from 882 cameras in open environments.
 Furthermore, we propose the first distractor set in the gait research community, which contains 233,857 sequences.
-Silhouettes, GEIs and 2D/3D human poses data types are provided for both appearance-based and model-based algorithms as shown in Figure \ref{fig:input_training_set}.
+Silhouettes, GEIs, and 2D/3D human pose data types are provided for both appearance-based and model-based algorithms as shown in Figure \ref{fig:input_training_set}.
 Since the raw data is captured in natural environments, recognizing identities by gait in the GREW is more challenging compared with popular CASIA-B and OU-MVLP.
-For example, detecting and segmenting the human body from the complex and dynamic background is a difficult task, considering occlusion, truncation, illumination \etal.
-As shown in Figure \ref{fig:video_clips}, unconstrained setting also brings new challenging factors for gait patterns, such as diverse view, dressing, carrying, crowd and distractor.
+For example, detecting and segmenting the human body from the complex and dynamic background is a difficult task, considering occlusion, truncation, illumination, \etc. As shown in Figure \ref{fig:video_clips}, unconstrained settings also bring new challenging factors for gait patterns, such as diverse views, dressing, carrying, crowd, and distractors.